Skip to content

 Form tolerances tighter than the size tolerance

 Fix: Per ASME Y14.5 Rule #1, the form of a feature of size is bounded by its size tolerance.
 A bore with ±0.0005 in. on diameter already has 0.001 in. of implicit cylindricity.
 Calling out cylindricity of 0.0005 in. on top of that adds inspection cost with no functional benefit unless the form requirement is genuinely tighter than the size tolerance.
+In metric terms, that is about 0.013 mm on diameter and 0.025 mm of implicit cylindricity.

 GD&T on non-mating cosmetic surfaces

 Fix: Access holes, wire-routing slots, weight-reduction pockets, and decorative features do not need GD&T. The title-block tolerance (±0.005–0.010 in.) is sufficient.
 Every callout you remove saves 1–5 minutes of CMM time.
+In metric terms, that is about 0.13–0.25 mm.

 Too many datum references